 Sometimes the most effective strategies are the simplest ones.

 We want to overthink everything and make it complicated, but it isn’t necessary.
 That’s why you should invest in window cleaning advertising today.

 In fact, direct mail has an average 29% ROI, as well.

 Do you live in a residential neighbourhood with tons of houses around you?

 Then you’re literally sitting on top of a goldmine.

 You just need a way to let everyone know about your service, and a simple brochure will do just the trick.

-It doesn’t need to be fancy or in color, but it needs to be professional.
+It doesn’t need to be fancy or in colour, but it needs to be professional.
 Imagine someone dropped off a brochure that looked like a 9 year old made with MS Paint.
 You’d probably show it to your family, have a laugh, and toss it.